Algorithmic analysis towards time-domain extended source waveform inversion: Conclusion

 \section{Conclusion}

-This paper formulates the WRI and ESI in one framework using Lagrangian-based adjoint state method.
-We show both WRI and ESI may be expressed as a weighted norm of least-squares FWI, hence potentially suffering from local minima such as cycle-skipping issue.
-Due to penalty formulation, the regularized Hessian in WRI and ESI methods prevents a direct use of time domain modelling.
-We have considered the conjugate gradient method to efficiently solve the normal equation, allowing both time and frequency domain wave equation used in a matrix free fashion.
-After the time domain implementation, the numerical tests show that ESI has larger convexity domain compared to WRI and classic FWI using least-squares norm.
-A pure time domain implementation is highly feasible from algorithmic point of view, but suffers heavily from storage issue.
-We made two additional attempts to alleviate memory problem, which have not been fully completed yet.
-To make ESI a viable candidate for practical application, smart strategies must be designed to mitigate storage request for time domain ESI, while efficient preconditioner should be developed to reduce the number of inner CG iterations in the nested loop.
+This paper formulates classical FWI, WRI and ESI in a unified framework using the Lagrangian-based adjoint state method.
+We show both WRI and ESI can be expressed as a weighted norm of least-squares FWI, hence the two methods potentially suffer the local minima issue.
+Formulating the wave equation as a penalty term in the misfit functional leads to the presence of the regularized Hessian in the normal equations of WRI and ESI, preventing a direct use of time stepping modelling schemes for wavefield simulations.
+We have considered the conjugate gradient method to efficiently solve the normal equation, allowing both time and frequency domain wave equations to be used in a matrix free fashion.
+The numerical tests show that ESI has larger convexity domain compared with WRI and classic FWI.
+A pure time-domain implementation is feasible from the algorithmic point of view, but faces the memory bottleneck.
+We made two additional attempts to alleviate this issue which requires further investigations.
+Therefore, to make WRI or ESI a viable candidate for practical application, smart strategies must be designed to mitigate the storage requirement for time-domain inversion, and efficient preconditioner should be developed to reduce the number of inner CG iterations in the nested loop.